James M. Griggs Sells 250 Shares of Equifax Inc. (NYSE:EFX) Stock

-Equifax Inc. (NYSE:EFX – Get Rating) SVP James M. Griggs sold 250 shares of the firm’s stock in a transaction dated Friday, May 26th.
-The shares were sold at an average price of $209.55, for a total transaction of $52,387.50.
-Following the transaction, the senior vice president now directly owns 4,959 shares in the company, valued at approximately $1,039,158.45.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Equifax Inc. (NYSE:EFX – Get Rating) SVP James M. Griggs sold 250 shares of the firm’s stock in a transaction that occurred on Wednesday, May 31st.
+The stock was sold at an average price of $210.00, for a total transaction of $52,500.00.
+Following the completion of the sale, the senior vice president now directly owns 4,709 shares in the company, valued at $988,890.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

-Equifax (NYSE:EFX – Get Rating) last released its earnings results on Wednesday, April 19th.
-The credit services provider reported $1.43 EPS for the quarter, topping analysts’ consensus estimates of $1.37 by $0.06.
-The company had revenue of $1.30 billion during the quarter, compared to analysts’ expectations of $1.28 billion.
+Equifax (NYSE:EFX – Get Rating) last announced its earnings results on Wednesday, April 19th.
+The credit services provider reported $1.43 EPS for the quarter, topping the consensus estimate of $1.37 by $0.06.
+The company had revenue of $1.30 billion for the quarter, compared to analysts’ expectations of $1.28 billion.
 Equifax had a net margin of 11.60% and a return on equity of 21.33%.
-Equifax’s revenue for the quarter was down 4.5% on a year-over-year basis.
-During the same period last year, the business earned $2.22 EPS.
-Sell-side analysts forecast that Equifax Inc. will post 7.18 earnings per share for the current year.
+The business’s revenue for the quarter was down 4.5% on a year-over-year basis.
+During the same period last year, the firm earned $2.22 earnings per share.
+Sell-side analysts predict that Equifax Inc. will post 7.16 EPS for the current year.

 Equifax Dividend Announcement

-Institutional investors have recently bought and sold shares of the stock.
-FDx Advisors Inc. raised its position in Equifax by 2.1% during the 3rd quarter.
-FDx Advisors Inc. now owns 7,205 shares of the credit services provider’s stock worth $1,235,000 after buying an additional 150 shares during the last quarter.
-International Assets Investment Management LLC purchased a new position in Equifax during the 4th quarter worth approximately $85,000.
-Prudential PLC raised its position in Equifax by 102.1% during the 4th quarter.
-Prudential PLC now owns 4,631 shares of the credit services provider’s stock worth $900,000 after buying an additional 2,340 shares during the last quarter.
-Macquarie Group Ltd. raised its position in Equifax by 22.9% during the 3rd quarter.
-Macquarie Group Ltd. now owns 621,669 shares of the credit services provider’s stock worth $106,573,000 after buying an additional 115,779 shares during the last quarter.
-Finally, NorthRock Partners LLC purchased a new position in Equifax during the 4th quarter worth approximately $272,000.
-93.84% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of EFX.
+Raymond James Financial Services Advisors Inc. raised its stake in Equifax by 29.5% during the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 3,516 shares of the credit services provider’s stock worth $834,000 after buying an additional 801 shares during the last quarter.
+American Century Companies Inc. raised its stake in Equifax by 9.9% during the first quarter.
+American Century Companies Inc. now owns 4,944 shares of the credit services provider’s stock worth $1,172,000 after buying an additional 444 shares during the last quarter.
+Private Advisor Group LLC increased its stake in Equifax by 14.1% in the first quarter.
+Private Advisor Group LLC now owns 1,830 shares of the credit services provider’s stock valued at $434,000 after purchasing an additional 226 shares in the last quarter.
+Dimensional Fund Advisors LP increased its stake in Equifax by 2.0% in the first quarter.
+Dimensional Fund Advisors LP now owns 439,028 shares of the credit services provider’s stock valued at $104,100,000 after purchasing an additional 8,662 shares in the last quarter.
+Finally, Sei Investments Co. increased its stake in Equifax by 0.8% in the first quarter.
+Sei Investments Co. now owns 17,409 shares of the credit services provider’s stock valued at $4,141,000 after purchasing an additional 134 shares in the last quarter.
+Institutional investors own 93.84% of the company’s stock.

-A number of research firms have commented on EFX.
-Robert W. Baird raised their target price on shares of Equifax from $223.00 to $237.00 and gave the company an “outperform” rating in a research report on Friday, February 10th.
-Royal Bank of Canada reissued a “sector perform” rating and set a $205.00 target price on shares of Equifax in a research report on Friday, April 21st.
-Barclays cut their target price on shares of Equifax from $240.00 to $235.00 and set an “overweight” rating on the stock in a research report on Friday, March 31st.
-Morgan Stanley cut their target price on shares of Equifax from $194.00 to $190.00 and set an “equal weight” rating on the stock in a research report on Wednesday, March 22nd.
-Finally, Truist Financial cut their target price on shares of Equifax from $260.00 to $250.00 and set a “buy” rating on the stock in a research report on Friday, April 21st.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $214.20.
+A number of analysts have recently issued reports on the stock.
+Wells Fargo & Company lifted their price objective on shares of Equifax from $210.00 to $215.00 and gave the company an “equal weight” rating in a research note on Friday, April 21st.
+Truist Financial reduced their price target on shares of Equifax from $260.00 to $250.00 and set a “buy” rating for the company in a report on Friday, April 21st.
+StockNews.com upgraded shares of Equifax from a “sell” rating to a “hold” rating in a research note on Monday, May 15th.
+Robert W. Baird lifted their price objective on shares of Equifax from $223.00 to $237.00 and gave the company an “outperform” rating in a research note on Friday, February 10th.
+Finally, Barclays dropped their price target on shares of Equifax from $240.00 to $235.00 and set an “overweight” rating on the stock in a research report on Friday, March 31st.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $214.20.

 Equifax Company Profile